rmunate/PHP2JS/README.md

 composer require rmunate/php2js
 ```

-Make sure that in `composer.json` you have the library at its latest version. `"rmunate/php2js": "^2.6"`
+Make sure that in `composer.json` you have the library at the latest version. `"rmunate/php2js": "^2.6"`

 Introduce the Provider in the config\app.php file.
 (Laravel 8 or Lower)
 ```php